dspelaez/dspelaez.github.io/_posts/2020-04-04-install_wavewatch_docker.md

 ![docker]({{ site.url }}/img/thumbnails/docker-art.png){: .center-image }

-[Docker](https://www.docker.com/) is an open source project that makes extremely easy deployment of software and applications through the use of containers.
+[Docker](https://www.docker.com/) is an open source project that makes extremely easy the deployment of software and applications through the use of containers.
 A container, as indicated in the docker project [web site](https://www.docker.com/), is a "standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another."